-According to Entertainment Weekly, Judy Sheindlin’s show, Judge Judy will end in 2021 when it completes its 25th year.
-But here’s the thing – she isn’t going away.
-At least, not any time soon.
+I found her!
+Way back when, I told you that according to Entertainment Weekly, Judy Sheindlin’s show, Judge Judy would end in 2021 when it completed its 25th year.
+But here’s the thing – she wasn’t going away, just chasing addresses.

 When Judge Sheindlin was a Family Court Judge in New York, she earned a reputation as an extremely effective judge that garnered national attention and was the subject of a Los Angeles Times article in February 1993.
 That story caught the attention of 60 Minutes, which led to a segment on the iconic newsmagazine.
 After her appearance, she was approached about the possibility of presiding over cases on a television program.

 In 2019, Sheindlin was presented with a lifetime achievement award at the 46th Annual Daytime Emmys.
 The year prior, she was the world’s highest-paid TV host, with $147 million in pretax income in 2018.

 I write about pop culture, arts and entertainment in the greater Seattle area.